zdravkov/kendo-docs/api/dataviz/chart.md

 The supported values are:

 * "normal" - The values will be connected with straight line.
-* "step" - The values will be connected with a line at right.
+* "step" - The values will be connected with a line with right angle.

 > The default value is "normal".

-> The `style` option is supported when [series.type](#configuration-series.type) is set to "area", "line".
+> The `style` option is supported when [series.type](#configuration-series.type) is set to "line".

 #### Example - set the style behavior
     <div id="chart"></div>